Tuning Into Bias: A Computational Study of Gender Bias in Song Lyrics: Experimental Setup

 \subsection{Topic Modeling with BERTopic}

-BERTopic, developed by~\citet{grootendorst2022bertopic}, creates topics in four steps, which involve (i) transforming the documents into embeddings using a pre-trained language model, (ii) reducing their dimensionality, (iii) clustering and finally, (iv) deriving the topic representations from these clusters using a class-based version of TF-IDF.
-For the embedding process, the all-MiniLM-L6-V2 model\footnote{\url{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}} is used.
+BERTopic leverages transformers to create clusters, providing more interpretable topic representations compared to traditional methods~\cite{grootendorst2022bertopic}.
+The algorithm creates topics in four steps, which involve (i) transforming the documents into embeddings using a pre-trained language model, (ii) reducing their dimensionality, (iii) clustering and finally, (iv) deriving the topic representations from these clusters using a class-based version of TF-IDF.
+For our analysis, we use the default configuration of BERTopic, which utilizes (i) all-Mini-LM-L6-V2~\footnote{\url{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}}, (ii) UMAP, (iii) HDBSCAN and (iv) c-TF-IDF for the four steps mentioned above~\footnote{\url{https://maartengr.github.io/BERTopic/algorithm/algorithm.html}}.

-In BERTopic, the foundation for topic representation is built on the application of the c-TF-IDF (class-based Term Frequency-Inverse Document Frequency) algorithm, which focuses on the importance of words within topics rather than across the entire document corpus.
-BERTopic utilizes c-TF-IDF to weigh the word frequencies, emphasizing words that are not only frequent within a given topic but also capable of distinguishing that topic from others in the dataset.

-In order to efficiently use computing resources while maintaining a good representation of the entire dataset, we use a stratified sample to train our BERTopic model by controlling for the genre.
-Our sample consists of 20,000 songs from each genre, as well as 7,849 "misc" entries.
-We then predict the topic labels for our entire lyrics corpus.
-The resulting topics are then used to analyze the lyrics for gender bias using SC-WEAT scores.
+BERTopic leverages c-TF-IDF (class-based Term Frequency-Inverse Document Frequency) to represent topics by weighting words based on their importance within a topic rather than across the entire corpus~\cite{grootendorst2022bertopic}.
+This approach emphasizes words that are not only frequent within a given topic but also capable of distinguishing that topic from others in the dataset.
+To optimize computational resources while preserving dataset representativeness, we train the BERTopic model on a stratified sample comprising 20,000 songs per genre and 7,849 ``misc'' entries.
+The model then predicts topic labels for the full corpus, which are subsequently analyzed for gender bias using SC-WEAT scores.